TolikPylypchuk/SharpHook/docs/articles/reactive.md

 - `SharpHook.Reactive.ReactiveGlobalHookAdapter` adapts an `IGlobalHook` to `IReactiveGlobalHook`.
 All subscriptions and changes are propagated to the adapted hook.
 There is no default adapter from `IReactiveGlobalHook` to `IGlobalHook`.

-Events emitted by `SimpleReactiveGlobalHook` will have `IReactiveGlobalHook` itself as the sender, while events emitted by `ReactiveGlobalHookAdapter` will have the adapted `IGlobalHook` as the sender.

 Both classes contain a destructor which will stop the global hook if the object is not reachable anymore.
 All event observables of both classes will be completed when the hook is destroyed, be it from the `Dispose` method, or from the